-An interest in politics, government or current events often leads students toward studying political science.
+An interest in politics, government, or current events often leads students to the study of political science.

 But this major is more than just the study of political structures—it’s a broad understanding of history and culture combined with discussion of current events and cutting-edge statistical analysis.